minoa-lang/reference/src/attributes.md

 #### `meta_order` [↵](#derive-attributes-)

-The `meta_order` attribute is used to wrap [meta-attributes](./metaprogramming.md#meta-attributes-) and control their order of execution.
+The `meta_order` attribute is used to wrap [meta attributes] and control their order of execution.

 The attribute contain the attribute to wrap, followed by a `before` and/or `after` argument with the names of the attribute that it should run before or after.